Laura Bell • 9 January 2026

 Since coming home, I’ve noticed how different cold water swimming in the UK feels.
 What once required a long mental negotiation now feels accessible, even welcoming.
 Not because the water is warmer, but because something internally has changed.
 My nervous system recognises the experience.
 There’s trust now.

-This is why cold water features so intentionally in my retreats.
+This is why cold water features so intentionally in our retreats.
 Not as a test, not as something to “push through”, but as an invitation.
 An invitation to meet yourself honestly.
 To witness how quickly the edges of your comfort zone can move when you approach them with care, support and beauty.

 As we head towards our cold water retreat in February, I keep thinking back to that frozen well in Finland, and to how quietly transformational those moments were.
-Sometimes it’s not the grand gestures that change us – it’s the simple decision to step in, breathe, and stay present for a few seconds longer than last time.
+Sometimes it’s not the grand gestures that change us, it’s the simple decision to step in, breathe, and stay present for a few seconds longer than last time.

 And before you know it, you’re standing somewhere you never thought you’d be comfortable… feeling calm, capable, and deeply alive.